kaydeveloper/chatsecure.github.io/_posts/2015-10-02-chatsecure-conversations-zom.md

 [Conversations](http://conversations.im) is currently (in my opinion) the best modern open source Android XMPP client.
 It was originally founded, and still primarily maintained, by [Daniel Gultsch](https://github.com/iNPUTmice).
 This summer he mentored [Andreas Straub's](https://github.com/strb) GSoC 2015 project to develop and implement a new XEP for asynchronous encryption based on Axolotl.
 They are calling it [OMEMO](http://conversations.im/omemo/) (OMEMO Multi-End Message and Object Encryption), and it's a genius way to adapt [TextSecure](https://whispersystems.org)'s fantastic [Axolotl](https://github.com/trevp/axolotl/wiki) protocol in a way that's compatible with almost every existing XMPP server (anything that supports [PEP](http://xmpp.org/extensions/xep-0163.html)).

 The source code to the current version of [ChatSecure Android](https://github.com/guardianproject/chatsecureandroid) will soon be reaching end-of-life, and all new features and maintenance of that code will be happening in the [Zom Android](https://github.com/zom/zom-android) fork.
-The Zom fork is focused on a simplified and streamlined user experience, targeted toward a less tech-savvy crowd, and is primarily intended to compete with [WeChat](https://en.wikipedia.org/wiki/WeChat) in the Chinese and Tibetan markets.
+The Zom fork is focused on a simplified and streamlined user experience, targeted toward a less tech-savvy crowd, but still powered by strong cryptography under the hood.

 To keep the ChatSecure™ brand consistent across platforms, we are partnering with Daniel Gultsch to create a whitelabeled version of Conversations to become the new ChatSecure Android.
 ChatSecure Android will continue to be offered for free on Google Play and [F-Droid](https://f-droid.org), but will be signed by a new key, so keep an eye out for that.
 We'll do our best to ease the transition.